Russell tops in Angola PBA event

-ANGOLA — Ronnie Russell entered the championship round of Sunday's PBA Central/Midwestern Open tournament at Angola Bowl with a 79-pin lead over opponent Patrick Dombrowski.
+ANGOLA — Ronnie Russell entered the championship round of Sunday's PBA Central/Midwest Open tournament at Angola Bowl with a 79-pin lead over opponent Patrick Dombrowski.

 The total number of pins and average game score determined placement on the leaderboard.
 At one point, Russell averaged close to 20 points more per game than the next closest competitor, and had a lead of more than 80 pins.